Dimitris112/lets-cook-pp2/README.md

    - Fixed the speech to stop whenever the user exits the recipe details window.
    - Fixed the issue where the user would type anything in the search bar and it would be there no matter what.
    - Fixed the error which led the user to `infinite` 404 page landing if he used `/` after the **index.html** and then kept typing.
+   - Whenever the user goes through the pages of the recipes, the new page will start on the first recipe that is found.
+Which before led to bad UX.
+   - Fixed the category to be reset when the user clicks on a random recipe or an alphabet letter and always to start on page 1 whenever he searches something new.

  - ### Unfixed bugs